This is not a substitute for legal advice. See here for the site’s reposting policy.

 In 2018, Maryland’s state estate tax exemption was set at $5 million and will remain at $5 million until changed by the General Assembly.
 The state estate tax exemption for a couple in Maryland is $10 million.
 In 2018, the General Assembly allowed unused Maryland estate tax exemption portability, similar to federal portability.
 The maximum tax rate is 16 percent, and the Maryland inheritance tax remains unchanged.

 In 2012, Maryland created a unique program exempting up to the first $5 million of qualified agricultural property from Maryland estate taxes.
 To be eligible, the agricultural property must remain in agriculture for the next ten years.
-See Lynch, Goeringer, and Musser to learn more about this program.
+To learn more about this program, see Lynch, Goeringer, and Musser.

 How Does This Impact You?

-Benjamin Franklin once wrote, “In this world, nothing can be said to be certain except death and taxes.”
-With that in mind, farm families concerned about hitting the top federal or state estate tax exemption need to begin working on farm succession, and estate plans to limit potential estate taxes down the road.
-Working with a tax advisor early on can help determine your taxes and devise a tax plan to keep the farm in operation for future generations.
-Failure to plan appropriately can force surviving family members to sell family assets to pay taxes on the inheritance.
+Benjamin Franklin once wrote, “In this world, nothing can be said to be certain, except death and taxes.”
+With that in mind, farm families concerned about hitting the top federal or state estate tax exemption need to begin working on farm succession and estate plans to limit potential estate taxes down the road.
+Working with a tax advisor early on can help limit your taxes and devise a tax plan to keep the farm in operation for future generations.
+Failure to properly plan can force surviving family members to sell family assets to pay taxes on the inheritance.
 Along with a tax advisor, consider working with additional team members, such as an attorney and financial planner, to begin developing the family’s farm succession plan.

 For those who need to develop estate tax plans, you should discuss with your farm succession team members if the increases in the estate tax limits impact your plan.
 Although this change may not affect your succession plan, it allows you to discuss other changes in the farming operation over the past year.